 Contemporary dance is a genre of new dance that emerged during the middle of the 20th century.
-It has taken elements from various other styles of dance (classical ballet, country line dancing, folk dancing, …) and brought them up to date.
+It has taken elements from various other styles of dance (classical ballet, urban dance, country line dancing, folk dancing, …) and brought them up to date.
 Not to be confused with Modern dance, Contemporary dance master classes are similar in terms of style and technique but from a slightly different perspective.

 Prospective new students should also note that Contemporary dancing is not a form of freestyle showcase dancing; precise placement and technical movements are combined to create strong and controlled legs, feet, arms, torso and hip work.
 So if you thought this dance program suited you because you could just go in the door and let yourself go, doing what the music tells you to do, you were wrong!
 That said, the broad and expressive nature of dance moves in Contemporary dance does mean that you can be more liberal and inventive with your dance choreography.